SergioLoIacono/starter-academic2/content/publication/example/index.md

 ---
+title: The effect of trusting and trustworthy environments on the provision of public goods
+publication_types:
+  - "2"
+authors:
+  - admin
+  - B.Sonmez
+publication_short: In *ESR*
 abstract: "Trusting and trustworthy environments are argued to promote collective action, as people learn to rely on their fellow citizens and believe that only few individuals will free ride.
 To test the causal validity